American Country Singer Troy Gentry Dies in Helicopter Crash

 — Rodney Atkins (@RodneyAtkins) September 8, 2017

-"God bless you Troy Gentry," Brad Paisley tweeted.
+"God bless you Troy Gentry," singer Brad Paisley tweeted.
 "Heartbroken and in disbelief."

 "Troy Gentry's family wishes to acknowledge all of the kind thoughts and prayers, and asks for privacy at this time," Montgomery Gentry said in a Facebook post.